- What are response rates?

 - What do I do with this information?

-This survey is a snapshot of the conditions in your school at the time of survey administration, for the individuals who responded.
+This survey is a snapshot of the conditions in your school at the time of survey administration, based on the responses of the individuals who participated.
 It can give you a good idea of what is going on in your school in order to help you and your community with school improvement.
 Response rates can help you understand the quality of the data provided by teachers and students at your school.

 What are response rates?

 The response rate is calculated as the total number of responding individuals divided by the total number of eligible individuals.
 Students are eligible to participate if they are enrolled in a school and are able to take the survey.
-Teachers are eligible if they are classroom teachers (excluding substitute teachers, student teachers, and tutors).
-In some cases, we will survey other staff members, such as paraprofessionals.
+Those eligible to take the teacher survey include:

 For example, news organizations often survey citizens to determine presidential job approval ratings.
 Rather than ask every citizen how they feel, they take a sample that is representative of the entire population.
 As long as those who respond to the survey accurately reflect the population of citizens as a whole, the results will not be biased.
 Thus, even though less than a one hundredth of 1% of the population respond, the results reflect the feelings of the population overall.